HighSkyDAO/axie-ronin-bot/README.md

         "proxy": "socks5://user:password@example.com:1080"
     }
 ```
+or just re-run `python3 setup.py` script again, and it will ask you for proxy.

 ## How it works

-First of all, you must **Select account** that you will manage.
+First, you must **Select account** that you will manage.
 It can be changed in the future.

 Then you should be able to do the following **Account** actions:
  - Check your balance